liuye6666/EWR-PGD/README.md

 ![image](./imgs/result2.png)

 Figure 1.
-On 10 state-of-the-art defense models, comparison of the number of restarts required (the lower the better) when the EWR-PGD and ODI-PGD method reduce the models to the same accuracy.
+On 10 state-of-the-art defense models, comparison of the number of restarts required(the lower the better) when the EWR-PGD and ODI-PGD methods reduce the models to the same accuracy.

 The models are available online: